Identifiability of Nonparametric Mixture Models and Bayes Optimal Clustering: Experiments

 The results are shown in Figure~\ref{fig:1d}.
 These examples illustrate the basic idea behind the algorithm: Given samples, overfitted mixture components (depicted by dotted lines in Figure~\ref{fig:1d}) are used to approximate the global nonparametric mixture distribution (solid black line).
 Each of these components is then clustered, with the resulting partition of $\base=\R$ depicted alongside the true Bayes optimal partition.
-In each case, by choosing to cut the cluster tree to produce $K$ components, the induced partitions provided appear to provide sensible and meaningful approximations to the true partitions.
+In each case, cutting the cluster tree to produce $K$ components provides sensible and meaningful approximations to the true partitions.

 To further validate the proposed algorithm, we implemented the following two-dimensional mixture models and compared the cluster accuracy to existing clustering algorithms on simulated data: \begin{enumerate}[label=(\roman*)] \item \textsc{Moons} ($K=2$): A version of the classical \textsc{moons} dataset in two-dimensions.
 This model exhibits a classical failure case of spectral clustering, which is known to have difficulties when clusters are unbalanced (i.e. $\lambda_{1}\ne\lambda_{2}$).
 For this reason, we ran experiments with both balanced and unbalanced clusters. \item \textsc{Target} ($K=6$): A GMM derived from the \textsc{target} dataset (Figure~\ref{fig:target}).
 The GMM has 143 components that are clustered into 6 groups based on the original \textsc{Target} dataset from \citep{ultsch2005}. \end{enumerate}